The Marvelous Land of Oz: Stage

-A new stage production of The Marvelous Land of Oz was mounted in Minneapolis in 1981, with music composed by Richard Dworsky, a book by Thomas W. Olson, and lyrics by Gary Briggle, who originated the role of the Scarecrow.
-This play stayed close to the novel, eliminating some stage-difficult moments and expanding the role of Jellia Jamb.
-The play was premiered by The Children's Theatre Company and School of Minneapolis, and a recording of the production was made available by MCA Video.
-The professional and community theatre rights to the play are currently available.

 Film

-In addition to being part of the basis for Baum's The Fairylogue and Radio-Plays, Land of Oz was the final 1910 Selig Polyscope Oz film, and has been brought to the screen several additional times.
+In addition to being part of the basis for Baum's The Fairylogue and Radio-Plays, Land of Oz is the final 1910 Selig Polyscope Oz film, and has been brought to the screen several additional times.

-The Land of Oz, a Sequel to the Wizard of Oz was a two-reel production by the Meglin Kiddies made in 1931 and released in 1932.
-The film was recently recovered, but the soundtrack of the second reel is missing.
+The Land of Oz, a Sequel to the Wizard of Oz is a two-reel production by the Meglin Kiddies made in 1931 and released in 1932.
+The film was recovered, but the soundtrack of the second reel is missing.

-The Wonderful Land of Oz (1969) was a studio-bound production from independent filmmaker Barry Mahon, which starred his son, Channy, as Tip.
+The Wonderful Land of Oz (1969) is a studio-bound production from independent filmmaker Barry Mahon and stars his son, Channy, as Tip.
 Mahon had previously produced nudie films; however, those films were made in New York, while Oz was made in Florida, and neither Caroline Berner (as General Jinjur) nor the rest of her army were drawn from his former casts.

-Filmation's Journey Back to Oz (1971), recast the army of revolt with green elephants and Tip with Dorothy (voiced by Judy Garland's daughter Liza Minnelli, but was essentially an unaccredited adaptation of this book.
+Filmation's Journey Back to Oz (1972) is essentially an uncredited retelling of The Marvelous Land of Oz, replacing the army of revolt with green elephants and Tip with Dorothy, voiced by Judy Garland's daughter, Liza Minnelli.

 Elements from this novel and the following one, Ozma of Oz, were incorporated into the 1985 film Return to Oz featuring Fairuza Balk as Dorothy.

-The Land of Oz was also adapted as two episodes of Russian animated series Adventures of the Emerald City: The intrigues of old Mombi (2000) and Princess Ozma (2000).

-Unproduced film script

-The Wizard of Oz screenwriter Noel Langley registered an unproduced script with the U.S. Copyright Office which framed the story as the dream of an orphaned girl named "Tippie".